 Founded in 1858, The Museum of Egyptian Antiquities has 120.000 ancient Egyptian artefacts, including a collection of Egyptian mummies, exquisite jewellery and other ancient treasures.

-Its most important items are the King Tutankhamen’s sarcophagus and a golden death mask.
+Its most important items are King Tutankhamun’s sarcophagus and a golden death mask.

 A new Grand Egyptian Museum (GEM) is currently under construction near the Pyramids of Giza and is expected to open in 2020.